mashraf94/lane-lines-project1/writeup_report.md

       * The points were filtered to two seperate arrays representing the left and the right lanes by dividing the lines on the left               of the image and on the right.
       * Furthermore, I had to use a slope filter to avoid anypoints that might be included within the mask perimeter but aren't lane               lines.
           - For Example: In the challenge video, the car hood disturbed the lines drastically due to lines detected with slopes = 0.
-      * The functions polyfit, poly1d and polylines were used to use the lines set as the left and right lane, to get a fit for these lines, create a function of the first degree for the fitting line, and draw this line across the left and right lanes.
+      * The functions polyfit, poly1d and polylines were used to get a fitting set of points for the lines set as the left and right lane, create a function of the first degree for the fitting points, and draw a line across the points specifying the left and right lanes.
   - Merged the lines drawn and input image using the weighted image function.

 ![alt text][image1]